minetest-palamod/db_manager/README.md

 * name: in the form "modname:filename"

-The function will search the file in the `sql` directory of the path of the modname and return it as a string.
+The function will search the file and return it as a string.

 ### `DbRef`